Cambridge: Religion

 Christ's Pieces.
 The Castle Street Methodist Church is the oldest of the two, having been built in 1823, and was formerly a Primitive Methodist church.

 There are three Quaker Meetings in Cambridge, located on Jesus Lane, Hartington Grove, and a Meeting called "Oast House" that meets in Pembroke College.

 An Orthodox synagogue and Jewish student centre is located on Thompson's Lane, operated jointly by the Cambridge Traditional Jewish Congregation and the Cambridge University Jewish Society, which is affiliated to the Union of Jewish Students.
 The Beth Shalom Reform synagogue which previously met at a local school, opened a purpose-built synagogue in 2015.
 There is also a student-led egalitarian minyan which holds services on Friday evenings.

 Cambridge Central Mosque is the main place of worship for Cambridge's community of around 4,000 Muslims.
 Opened in 2019, it is described as Europe's first eco-friendly mosque and is the first purpose-built mosque within the city.
 The Abu Bakr Jamia Islamic Centre on Mawson Road and the Omar Faruque Mosque and Cultural Centre in Kings Hedges are additional places of Muslim worship.

 Cambridge Buddhist Centre, which belongs to Triratna Buddhist Community, was opened in the former Barnwell Theatre on Newmarket Road in 1998.
 There are also several local Buddhist meditation groups from various Buddhist including Samatha Trust and Buddha Mettā Society.

 A Hindu shrine was opened in 2010 at the Bharat Bhavan Indian cultural centre off Mill Road.

 A Sikh community has met in the city since 1982, and a Gurdwara was opened in Arbury in 2013.

+Coat of Arms

 Twinned cities

 Cambridge is twinned with two cities.
 Like Cambridge, both have universities and are also similar in population; Heidelberg, Germany since 1965, and Szeged, Hungary since 1987.